-Cape Otway is an excellent location to base yourself, being central to Great Ocean Road and at the centre of the Great Ocean Walk.
+Cape Otway Lightstation is an excellent location to base yourself, being a highlight of the Great Ocean Road and at the centre of the Great Ocean Walk.
 Fantastic fishing, swimming, waterfalls and walks are nearby.

-Discover the coast on a 4WD Lightkeeper's Shipwreck Discovery Tour, which runs daily and with special offers for accommodation guests.
-Walk in the footsteps of lightkeepers and pioneers along the Great Ocean Walk with experienced and knowledgeable local guides.
+Discover the coast on the Lightkeeper's Coastal Discovery Tour, running daily.
+Walk in the footsteps of lightkeepers along the Great Ocean Walk with experienced and knowledgeable local guides.

 Located a short drive off the Great Ocean Road, through serene forests where you are guaranteed to see koalas.